UCLA-BD2K/ACCRs/Annotation_Guide.md

 ### Automated processing
 The automated processing workflow performed the following functions:
+* Aggregated all individual annotation files into a single, tab-delimited file.
-* converted all text values, with the exception of those in Title and Author, to all lowercase characters to improve word-level comparisons.
+* Converted all text values, with the exception of those in Title and Author, to all lowercase characters to improve word-level comparisons.
-* processed Demography values into Age and Gender using regular expressions.
+* Processed Demography values into Age and Gender using regular expressions.
 Processing followed the following rules:
   1. Ages are integers indicating number of years of age.
 Ages expressed as words (e.g. *twelve*) are converted to integers.
   2. Patients less than 1 year of age are assigned an age of 0.
   3. If a decade category of age is provided, estimate the patient's age to be in the middle of the decade, e.g. a patient in his or her *50's* or *fifties* is estimated to be 55.
   4. Where specified, sex should be annotated as *male* or *female*.
 This binary categorization may be expanded as needed.
- * assigned disease category membership based on category annotation.
+ * Assigned disease category membership based on category annotation.
- * separated media counts into four categories.
+ * Separated media counts into four categories.

 ### Manual cleaning
 The following was done to ensure consistency within the dataset: